google/cel-spec/doc/langdef.md

 integer type (int, uint) or the timestamp or duration type.
 An error is also raised for conversions which exceed the range of the target type.

+There are a few additional considerations to keep in mind with respect to how and when certain types will overflow:

+*  Duration values are limited to a single int64 value, or roughly +-290 years.
+*  Timestamp values are limited to the range of values which can be serialized as a string: ["0001-01-01T00:00:00Z", "9999-12-31T23:59:59.999999999Z"].
+*  Double to int conversions are limited to (minInt, maxInt) non-inclusive.

+Note, that whether the minimum or maximum integer value will roundtrip successfully int -> double -> int can be compiler dependent which is the motivation for the conservative round-tripping behavior.

 ### Timezones

 Timezones are expressed in the following grammar: